cherry-os/cherryOS/README.md

 # When will I get updates?
 System updates may come regularly or every once in a while.
-Updates for cherryOS components like the `cherry` tool will move through the development repository for testing before they reach the stable and LTS types.
+Updates for cherryOS components like the `cherry` tool will move through the development repository for testing before they reach stable.